-Lake Mohegan is tucked on more than 170 acres of woodlands in Fairfield right off Morehouse Highway.
-With plenty of great nature trails you have the option of doing short or longer hikes with stunning surroundings chock full of waterfalls, bridges, and plenty of entertaining stops along the way.
-There’s also a picnic area and small splash pad available (day rates apply) making it the perfect way to spend a lazy summer afternoon.
+Lake Mohegan is part of more than 170 acres of woodlands in Fairfield right off Morehouse Highway.
+With plenty of great nature trails you have the option of doing short or longer hikes with stunning surroundings chock-full of waterfalls, bridges, and plenty of entertaining stops along the way.
+There’s also a picnic area and small, seasonal splashpad available (day rates apply) making it the perfect way to spend a lazy summer afternoon.

-Tucked down the hill from the widely popular Bodie’s Place playground, Eisenhower Park is a hidden gem in New Haven County.
-With mostly-flat terrain to traverse, Eisenhower Park offers easy, kid-friendly trails perfect for the youngest hiker.
+Eisenhower Park is a hidden gem in New Haven County, tucked down the hill from the widely popular Bodie’s Place playground.
+With mostly-flat terrain to traverse, this park offers easy, kid-friendly hikes for Connecticut kids.
 There are always frogs to catch, turtles to discover, and streams to dip your toes in.
 Plus, there’s a wonderful playground and soon-to-be splashpad back at the top of the hill.

 Roaring Brook Nature Center offers five different trails to explore, perfect for young hikers.
 Explore the woods and wildlife before stopping by the nature center where you’ll discover outdoor gardens, a beaver wetland exhibit, a small collection of live animals, and a nature store.

-Shaded, flat and short.
-Those are the best qualities of a hike with a three year old.
+Shaded, flat, and short.
+Those are the best qualities of a hike with a 3 year old.
 The trail around the pond at Wharton Brook State Park in North Haven is just that.
 Bring a picnic and your fishing pole.

 A stroll along the pond at Tarrywile Park is a hike that anyone can enjoy.
 With a restored silo and barn and a garden for the wee ones to explore, the setting is truly a treasure tucked away in Danbury.

-Okay so this hike is certainly not as easy as the last because it is actually quite steep.
+OK, so this hike is certainly not as easy as the last because it is actually quite steep.
 But it is only a quarter of a mile and the view of Kent Falls is worth the climb.
 Wander across the covered bridge and hike along the falls for a truly enchanting experience.
-It is well maintained and has hand rails and plenty of lookout points.
+It's well maintained, offers handrails, and there are plenty of lookout points.